ObjectsCountries/GGXXACPR-Replay-Analyzer/Archive/README.md

 ### Editing the Script

-Part of what’s nice about this being a python script is that it’s relatively easy to modify to suit your individual needs if you have the know-how.
+Part of what’s nice about this being a Python script is that it’s relatively easy to modify to suit your individual needs if you have the know-how.
 I figured I’d take a brief rundown of various parts of the script, and general tips for modifying the script.

 ```py
 #label:[file_offset,num_type]